By Ashley Patek

-That same week I heard the sounds of a full-force tantrum coming from down the hallway.
-I followed the sounds to my son’s room and paused at the door to find my husband and our son, together in our Calming Corner, much to my surprise, co-regulating.
+That same week, I heard the sounds of a full-force meltdown coming from the end of the hallway.
+I followed the noise to my son’s room and paused at the door to find my husband and our son, together in our Calming Corner, much to my surprise, co-regulating.

 As we taught our son to name and tame his feelings, my husband was learning, too.
 Because of this, our marriage changed - we became better communicators.
 Our co-parenting changed - we became better partners in navigating the tricky parts of raising a child.
 My husband had shifted from a boy taught not to feel, to a man who was scared to feel, to a husband and father who was feeling.
 And not just feeling but sharing those feelings.

 They say it is easier to build strong children than repair broken men, and that may be true.
 But there are many men who are taught “not to feel” growing up and are choosing another way when raising their own children.
 As Father's Day weekend nears, I want to celebrate those dads.
 Boy, or man (woman, or girl!) it goes to show that it is never too late to embrace and feel all of our many emotions.

 *** Ashley is a mama to three children; two boys and a daughter born to Heaven.
 She is an occupational therapist, parent educator, certified holistic lifestyle coach, and Chief Storyteller with Generation Mindful.

 Generation Mindful creates educational tools, toys, and programs that nurture emotional intelligence through play and positive discipline.
 Join us and receive joy in your inbox each week.